DEADLIGHT is an actual play, live-streamed Pathfinder 2e experience that follows scattered survivors across a failing world.

 And still the sun kept rising.

-They call this the Fifth Age, but nobody agrees on when it started and most know nothing about any preceding time.
-Some mark it by the floods.
+They call this the Fifth Age, though no one agrees on when it began and fewer still remember anything before.
+Some say it started with the floods.
 Others, when the moons broke pattern.
 Doesn’t matter.
-The truth is, by the time anyone noticed the age had changed, it already had.
+By the time anyone noticed, the age had already changed.

-What’s left isn’t a kingdom or a nation or a cause: it’s people.
+What’s left isn’t a kingdom or a cause.
+It’s people.
 Clinging.
 Scraping.
 Killing.
 Digging.
 Lighting fires because there’s no warmth without effort, and no safety without noise.

-The gods are dead.
-Their names forgotten for the most part.
+The gods are gone.
+Their names mostly forgotten.

-Nature’s taken the bones of the world and started over, but not gently.
-Forests walk.
-Weather forgets its place.
-Animals dream of being men, and men forget they ever weren’t prey.
+Nature’s taken the bones of the world and started again, but not kindly.
+Forests shift.
+Weather disobeys.
+Animals grow strange in their silence, and people don’t always come back the way they left.

-No one’s in charge anymore.
-Just factions, cults, old blood lines that pretend they still matter.
-There’s trade, if you’re lucky.
+No one rules anymore.
+Just factions, cults, old bloodlines clinging to myth.
+There’s trade, sometimes.
 Shelter, if you earn it.
-Magic, if you dare.
+Magic, if you’re willing to pay the cost.

 They say a lot of things.